Ethical design

 I charge a fair rate

-As the name Advocate signals, I champion my clients and I’m passionate about their success.
-That’s why I charge a fair rate, based on the Joseph Rowntree Foundation’s Minimum Income Standard and having low overheads – no salespeople, account handlers or fancy office.
+As the name Advocate declares, I champion my clients and I’m passionate about their success.
+That’s why I charge a fair rate, based on the Joseph Rowntree Foundation’s Minimum Income Standard.
 As a result, you get more of my time for your budget than higher-charging agencies can offer.
 More time means more considered, creative and effective work.
 See my fair rate.

 I’m personally committed

-I’ve worked with ethical organisations throughout my professional career – and for 20 years I was also an environmental activist, campaigning on issues such as climate change, deforestation, GM foods, incineration, fracking and air pollution in the UK, Germany and New Zealand.
+I’ve worked with ethical organisations throughout my professional career – and for 20 years I was also an environmental activist, campaigning on issues such as climate change, deforestation, GM foods, incineration, fracking and air pollution.

 I operate ethically